 Asked what he missed most during his captivity, Shalit told Nile TV Tuesday he missed his family.
 “I missed going out and meeting people,” he said.’

 Shalit traveled via Egypt because it acted as a mediator between Israel and Hamas.
 Asked why he thought the Egyptians succeeded and others did not, he said, “I think the Egyptians were successful because they have good relations with Hamas and with Israel.”

 On whether he will help bring about the release of thousands of Palestinian prisoners in Israeli jails, Shalit said, “I will be glad if they are released, as long as they do not return to fighting Israel.”

 And he said he hopes the deal that brought about his release “will move the peace process forward.”

 Shalit was born August 28, 1986, in the Israeli coastal city of Naharia and moved with his family to western Galilee two years later.

 He has two brothers and was an outstanding science student in high school, his family says.

-An Israeli military operation immediately after his capture failed to free him, and he has been held incommunicado throughout his captivity.
+An Israeli military operation immediately after his capture failed to free him, and he was held incommunicado throughout his captivity.

-His family calls it a violation of international law that organizations such as the Red Cross have not been allowed to see him and that they have only been able to get one letter to him.
+His family calls it a violation of international law that organizations such as the Red Cross were not allowed to see him and that they were only able to get one letter to him.